r-hub/r-minimal/README.md

 ```

 Recent r-minimal containers use pak (https://github.com/r-lib/pak) for R
 packages installation.
-If you have problems with pak, use `installr -r` to
+If you have problems with pak, or need to install
-use the older installation method, via the remotes package.
+a package from a source that pak does not support, but the remotes package
+does, then install the remotes package first.

 ## Limitations